-On an annual basis, considering input from Quality Oversight Groups and the ISAC, ODP's Executive Staff assesses program and operational performance as well as ODP's Quality Management Strategy.
+On an annual basis, considering input from the Community Services Quality Team and the ISAC, ODP's Executive Staff assesses program and operational performance as well as ODP's Quality Management Strategy.
 Results of this review may demonstrate a need to revise ODP's QMS, including changing priorities, using different approaches to ensure progress, modifying roles and responsibilities of key entities, and modifying data sources in order to retrieve the information needed for measurement.